Boeing 307 Stratoliner: Howard Hughes and Cosmic Muffin

-Transcontinental & Western Air (T&WA or TWA)
+Transcontinental & Western Air (TWA)

 TWA Boeing SA-307B NC19905, Comanche underside, showing the 11.5 ft fuselage width.
 The external arms for the slotted flaps are visible, as are the hatches on the underside providing access to the baggage hold.

 As one of the companies sponsoring the development of the Douglas DC-4, Transcontinental & Western Air lost interest due to delays and poor performance, but the agreement they signed with Douglas limited the maximum weight of any replacement design to 43000 lb.
-After discussing their needs with Boeing, T&WA signed a contract with Boeing to buy six 307s with an option for 13 more for $1,590,000 on January 29, 1937, with deliveries to be made in mid-1938.
-T&WA defaulted on their payments, though, and the T&WA markings which had already been applied to their airframes were removed.
-T&WA filed a lawsuit against Boeing for default of contract, and Boeing sued T&WA for breach of contract over the non-payment.
-Hughes had begun secretly buying up T&WA shares and, by March 1939, Hughes had a controlling interest in Trans-World Airlines (or TWA, as it was rebranded once he had taken over), with roughly 46% of the shares.
+After discussing their needs with Boeing, TWA signed a contract with Boeing to buy six 307s with an option for 13 more for $1,590,000 on January 29, 1937, with deliveries to be made in mid-1938.
+TWA defaulted on their payments, though, and the TWA markings which had already been applied to their airframes were removed.
+TWA filed a lawsuit against Boeing for default of contract, and Boeing sued TWA for breach of contract over the non-payment.
+Hughes had begun secretly buying up TWA shares and, by March 1939, Hughes had a controlling interest in Trans-World Airlines (or TWA, as it was rebranded once he had taken over), with roughly 46% of the shares.
 By August 1939, TWA and Boeing had resumed negotiations, and TWA would get five 307s, and Hughes would get one.
 The cost to TWA had risen and was then $1,750,000, or $350,000 per aircraftthree times the cost for Douglas DC-3s.
 In early 1940, Hughes bought up all remaining outstanding TWA shares not otherwise reserved for employees.